 Content sites are a great place for freelancers to learn the ropes.
-The pay starts out on the lower end of the scale.
-But with time, practice and a bit of strategy, you can cultivate a list of clients, and focus on the work you want to be doing.
+The pay starts on the lower end of the scale.
+But with time, practice, and a bit of strategy, you can cultivate a list of clients, and focus on the work you want to be doing.

 Pick through your best pieces, and you’ll have a portfolio that speaks for itself in no time.

 8. You’re Social Media Savvy